 The items belonged to Gandhi and were used by him at the Palm-Bun house, owned by shipping magnate Sumati Morarjee, at Juhu Beach, Bombay (Mumbai).

 According to Morarjee family lore the utensils were used by Gandhi during his incarceration at the Aga Khan's palace in Pune from 9 August 1942 to 6 May 1944, and then taken to their home at Juhu Beach.

-Morarjee, is also known as the first woman of Indian shipping, and is credited to have became the first woman in the world to head an organisation of ship owners, the Indian National Steamship Owners Association.
-In 1971 she was awarded the second highest civilian honor of India in for her civil services.
+Morarjee is also known as the first woman of Indian shipping, and is credited as the first woman in the world to head an organisation of ship owners, the Indian National Steamship Owners Association.
+In 1971 she was awarded the second highest civilian honour of India for her civil services.

 Provenance: The collection of Sumati Morarjee.

 Free global shipping.
 28-day returns.
 Certificate of Authenticity and our Lifetime Moneyback Guarantee of Authenticity included.

 - BUY NOW: Order online, by phone +44 (0)1534 639 998, or via email firstname.lastname@example.org